-Have you ever wondered how some writers publish a book or more a year?
-Do they have a secret that could teach you how to become a successful writer?
+Have you ever wondered how some successful authors publish a book or more a year?
+Do they have secret writing skills they could teach you to help you become a successful writer?
 Are there tools you could use to make you equally productive?

 If you want to become a successful writer, you need to first learn how to become a productive writer.
 But what does it really take to be productive?